 Investments are recorded at fair value in the statements of financial position.
 Unrealized gains and losses are included in the statements of activities.
 Investment income and gains restricted by donors are reported as increases in net assets without donor restrictions if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.

 Concentration of Credit Risk

 Financial instruments which potentially subject the Trust to concentration of credit risk consist principally of marketable investments.

-Conservation Easements
+Valuation of Conservation Land and Easements